‘New Amsterdam’ Will No Longer Air Flu Pandemic Episode Due To The Coronavirus Outbreak

 According to Deadline, the episode, titled “Our Doors Are Always Open,” was originally set to air on April 7.
 Instead, the television show will run a repeat episode.

 New Amsterdam is one of many television shows to shutdown production early due to the coronavirus.
-Season two of the series has been shortened because of the shutdown.
+Season 2 of the series has been shortened because of the shutdown.
 Without the pandemic episode, it will be even shorter.
-The show will air its last produced episode its season two finale on April 14.
+The show will air its last produced episode, the Season 2 finale, on April 14.

 Schulner penned an essay for Deadline detailing the decision-making process behind the episode and his reasons for declining to air it during the current crisis.